 - Improper abdominal training.

-- Soft tissue contractures (i.e., tight hip flexors and
+- Soft tissue contractures (i.e., tight hip flexors and low back extensors).

 - Articular (joint) fixations.

-- No landing properly from jumps (i.e., landing from a rebound in basketball).
+- Not landing properly from jumps (i.e., landing from a rebound in basketball).

 - Knee or back pain sufferer.